 On demand, our customers can access the platform to link with SaaS providers and the 750+ data centers across the globe that are enabled by Console Connect.
 With an extensive and growing choice of cloud on-ramps in the US, the platform also directly integrates with the world’s largest cloud platforms—including Amazon Web Services, Google Cloud, IBM Cloud, Microsoft Azure, and Oracle Cloud.

-Michael Glynn, vice president of digital automated innovation for Console Connect, points out how their platform addresses the primary networking challenges of security, speed, and agility.
+Jeremy Pease, DataBank’s senior vice president of managed service operations, and Michael Glynn, vice president of digital automated innovation for Console Connect, point out how the platform addresses the primary networking challenges of security, speed, and agility.

-“Using our platform, DataBank customers can self-provision private, high-performance connections among a global ecosystem of enterprises, networks, clouds, SaaS providers, and IoT providers,” says Glynn.
-“What makes our platform different is the underlying network infrastructure, which we own and operate globally.
+“Using the Console Connect platform, DataBank customers can self-provision private, high-performance connections among a global ecosystem of enterprises, networks, clouds, SaaS providers, and IoT providers,” said Pease.
+According to Glynn, “What makes our platform different is the underlying network infrastructure, which we own and operate globally.
 This provides on-demand connectivity among all major metro areas and key markets across North America as well as international capacity to more than 50 countries.”

 Using the Console Connect web application or an open API, DataBank customers can manage and monitor multiple network connections and services in real time.
 This approach bypasses traditional manual service-delivery processes and shrinks connection timeframes from weeks to minutes.